-247. The public participation process included identifying interested and affected parties (stakeholders); informing and providing the stakeholders with sufficient background and technical information regarding the proposed development; creating opportunities and mechanisms whereby they can participate and raise their viewpoints (issues, comments and concerns) with regard to the proposed development; giving the stakeholders feedback on process findings and recommendations; and ensuring compliance to process requirements with regards to the environmental and related legislation.
+226. The public participation process included: (i) identifying interested and affected parties (stakeholders); (ii) informing and providing the stakeholders with sufficient background and technical information regarding the proposed development; (iii) creating opportunities and mechanisms whereby they can participate and raise their viewpoints (issues, comments and concerns) with regard to the proposed development; (iv) giving the stakeholders feedback on process findings and recommendations; and (v) ensuring compliance to process requirements with regard to environmental and related legislations.

-248. The following methodologies have been used for carrying out public consultation:
+227. The following methodologies have been used for carrying out public consultation:

-• Local communities, individuals affected and owners and employees of affected commercial establishments who are directly or indirectly affected were given priority while conducting public consultation.

-- Walk-through informal group consultations in the proposed subproject area. - The local communities had been informed through public consultation with briefing on project interventions including its benefits. - The environmental concerns and suggestions made by the participants were listed out, discussed and suggestions were accordingly incorporated in the EMP.
+- (i) Local communities, individuals affected and owners and employees of affected commercial establishments who are directly or indirectly affected were given priority while conducting public consultation. - (ii) Walk-through and informal group consultations in the proposed subproject area. - (iii) The local communities had been informed through public consultation about the project and its benefits. - (iv) The environmental concerns and suggestions made by the participants were listed and discussed.
+The suggestions were incorporated in the EMP.

-249. Different techniques of consultation with stakeholders were used during project preparation (interviews, official meeting, public meetings etc).
+228. Different techniques of consultation with stakeholders were used during project preparation (interviews, official meeting, public meetings, etc).
 Questionnaire was designed and environmental information was collected.
 Apart from this, a series of public consultation meetings were conducted during the subproject preparation.
 Various forms of public consultations (consultation through adhoc discussions on site) have been used to discuss the subproject and involve the community in planning the subproject design and mitigation measures.

-250. Table 27 show the person consulted during preparation of IEE, information collection and capturing their views.
+229. Table 24 shows the persons consulted during preparation of IEE, including the information and issues discussed.

-S.No Name Designation Place Date Issue Discuss Remarks 1.
+S.N.
+Name Designation Place Date Issue Discuss Remarks 1.
 Mr. S. N. Jaiswal Dy.
 Analyst Pollution Control Board, Patna, Bihar 02.01.2014 Secondary/ published Data of Air, Water, Noise for Gaya Water and Air data provided 2.
 Mr. A. K Srivastava Water Lab Incharge Pollution Control Board, Patna, Bihar 02.01.2014 Water Quality Data for Gaya Dandibagh ground Water Data Received.
 Understanding of contamination of ground water.
 3. Mr. Arun Kumar Air Lab In- charge Pollution Control Board, Patna, Bihar 02.01.2014 Air quality Data for Gaya Air Data received.
 Understanding air pollution status 4.
 Mr. Dipak Kumar Executive Engineer Gaya Municipal Corporation 09.01.2014 About the pipeline which was laid down by Kriloskar and regarding advantage of proposed project Information on present status of pipeline as laid down by Kirloskar 5.
 Mr. Sailendra Kumar Chemist PHED, Gaya 13.11.2013 Groundwater quality Collection of Ground Water Data 6.
 Mr. K. P. Sharma Retd.
 Executive Engineer SPUR 09.01.2014 About the existing water supply system and water quality.
 Discussed specifically about Ward 53 Existing water supply information map data provided 7.
 Mr. T.P.
 Sharma Retd.
 Ex.
 En SPUR 09.01.2014 About the existing water supply system and water quality.
-Discussed specifically about Ward 53 Existing water supply information map data provided consultation is listed below
+Discussed specifically about Ward 53 Existing water supply information map data provided

-Table 27: List of Official person consulted during preparation of IEE
+Table 24: List of Official person consulted during preparation of IEE